k0sproject/k0s/docs/examples/ansible-playbook.md

-# Install a k0s cluster with a Ansible Playbook
+# Creating a cluster with Ansible Playbook

 Using Ansible and the k0s-ansible playbook, you can install a multi-node Kubernetes Cluster in a couple of minutes.
 Ansible is a popular infrastructure as code tool which helps you automate tasks to achieve the desired state in a system.